-in which $G_1$ and $G_2$ are two bilinear groups.
-These groups have a mapping e to target group $G_T$ . $g_1$ and $g_2$ are generators of respectively $G_1$ and $G_2$ .
+in which G_1 and G_2 are two bilinear groups.
+These groups have a mapping e to target group G_T . g_1 and g_2 are generators of respectively G_1 and G_2 .
 When $G_1 \equiv G_2$ the pairing is symmetric and if $G_1 \neq G_2$ the pairing is asymmetric.
+Functionally, both types of pairings would work for our protocol.
+Symmetric pairings allow for an easier protocol description [44].
+However, asymmetric implementations tend to perform better on higher security levels.

-The CRS is constructed with two pairs of four random group elements, four from $G_1$ and four from $G_2$ and is defined as:
+The CRS is constructed with two pairs of four random group elements, four from G_1 and four from G_2 and is defined as:

-$$CRS = (g, u, g', u', h, v, h', v')$$
+$$CRS = (q, u, q', u', h, v, h', v')$$

 Depending on the structure of the GS proofs, the CRS can be used in a trapdoor function.
-In some structures, this will reveal the input.
-However, in other structures, no secret information can be found.
+In some proof structures, this will reveal the input and can thus be used to find the values used to create the committed value (the value to be proven).
+In our protocol (Section VII) this is used to find the public key of the spender.
 The setup can be done with public randomness and multiple parties to fully remove the trust needed in a (central) party.
-Each proof consists of three parts, namely the target T, the commitment values $c_1, c_2, d_1, d_2$ and proof elements $\theta_1, \theta_2, \pi_1, \pi_2$ .
+Each proof consists of three parts, namely the target T, the commitment values c_1, c_2, d_1, d_2 and proof elements $\theta_1, \theta_2, \pi_1, \pi_2$.
 The target represents the value that the prover wants to prove.
 The commitment values are used to randomized encryptions of values with which the proof is constructed.
-Elements from $G_1$ are encrypted in $c_1$ and $c_2$ , whereas elements from $G_2$ are encrypted in $d_1$ and $d_2$ .
+Elements from G_1 are encrypted in c_1 and c_2 , whereas elements from G_2 are encrypted in d_1 and d_2 .
 Lastly, the proof elements are used to derandomize the commitment values without revealing the exact values.